-Even with expensive plans, there is room for potential problems if the site and plug-ins are not maintained.
-These include downtime, hacking, loss of SEO, missed updates, data space issues, unforeseen new technology, new protocols and plugins.
-If you don’t know what you’re looking for, all of these things can be missed.
-This is why it pays to have a dedicated person maintaining and managing your hosting plan.
-Advert ideas can host and maintain your site for $300 per year. $100 covers the server space and $200 covers a few hours of time per year to keep the site well oiled and backed up.
+It pays to have a dedicated person maintaining and managing your hosting plan.
+Sunshine Design can host and maintain your site for $320 per year. $120 covers the server space, and $200 covers a few hours per year to keep the website well oiled and backed up.

-Advert ideas use a premium package across the many sites we manage on a dedicated VPS server.
-We regularly back up and maintain your site with any major updates to your design.
-If the site goes down or gets hacked for any reason we have hard copies of the data stored in 2 locations.
-The cost of the data hosting at this level can cost hundreds of dollars and many man-hours per year, but we pass that onto you for a lot less because we manage a few sites under a premium plan separated into c-panels.
+Advert ideas use a premium geek package across the many sites we manage.
+I regularly back up and maintain your site with any significant updates to your design.
+If the site goes down or gets hacked for any reason, we have hard copies of the data stored in 2 locations.
+The cost of the data hosting at this level can cost hundreds of dollars and many person-hours per year.
+Still, we pass that onto you for a lot less because we manage a few sites under a premium plan separated into individual c-panels.

 What should I include in my website?

 Sites are flexible and easy to edit, but you should carefully consider your title and description as a starting point.
 Your call to action/contact details and key messages for the home page is vital as this is the prominent page people will find on search engines.
 On the individual pages, relevant headings that tie in with a well thought out google description and title will help lead customers to niche topics and help with SEO.